bburns/PyVoyager/README.md

 Version 0.46 inprogress

 PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio as automatically as possible, with each planet and target having a separate segment.

-Ideally the movie would also include some mosaics generated with hand-annotated data, and/or separately hand-assembled mosaics of better quality.
+The most challenging part will be reconstructing the geometry and assembling the mosaics automatically, as the camera pointing information available is not very accurate.

 This is a large project, so it's designed to be split up among different people working on different segments, coordinated through .csv files.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
-I'm working on improving the centering/stabilization and coloring routines.

 There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per compressed volume, with 87 volumes in total, so there is a lot to explore!